premstaller1/Masterarbeit/README.md

 ### Data Gathering

-- Various data sources were aggregated and cleaned to create a comprehensive dataset.
+- **Sources:** Various data sources were aggregated and cleaned to create a comprehensive dataset.
+The sources included international associations, national hydrogen associations, specific databases, public/federal project participants, and publicly available or provided data.
+- **Data Types:**
-- Firm-level data includes the name of the company and its exact location (street, house number, and postcode).
+  - **Actor-based data:** Includes the name of the company and its exact location (street, house number, and postcode).
+  - **Aggregated data:** Includes information aggregated on a country level, such as hydrogen production costs, FCEV fleet data, demand, and production data.

+### Data Cleaning

+- **Process:**
+  - Duplicate entries (both in address and name) were removed.
+  - Subsidiaries located at the same address were checked and either the headquarter or the specific hydrogen subsidiary was retained.
+  - Missing locations were manually searched and added.
+  - Entries outside continental Europe were deleted.
+- **Result:** The cleaned dataset consisted of 4,242 actors involved in various aspects of the hydrogen economy across Europe.

+### Benchmark Data

-- Benchmark data was obtained using the Amadeus database for the Energy Sector in the EU.
+- **Source:** The benchmark data was obtained using the Amadeus database for the Energy Sector in the EU.
+- **Process:** The initial dataset of 180,000 entries was randomly reduced to 30,000 while maintaining the original distribution of companies per country.
+After geocoding, the dataset was further reduced to 25,000 entries by removing unrealistic or non-European values.

 ### Analysis

 - **Cluster Analysis:**
-  - The firm-level cluster index developed by Scholl & Brenner (2016) was used to assess the degree of spatial concentration of hydrogen firms.
+  - **Firm-Level Cluster Index:** Developed by Scholl & Brenner (2016), this index assesses the degree of spatial concentration of hydrogen firms.
+    - **Key Properties:**
+      - **Cluster Index:** Measures the concentration or dispersion of an industry within a particular area compared to the overall industrial agglomeration.
+      - **Spatial Insight:** Identifies the spatial location of highly clustered firms.
+      - **Interval-scaled Variable:** Computes a unique concentration level for each firm.
+    - **Algorithm:**
+      - Firm-specific spatial concentration values (Di-Values) are calculated by summing the inverted distances between a firm and all other firms in the same industry.
+      - The index is normalized to make it comparable across industries.
+      - The Di values are compared with a benchmark distribution using a kernel density estimator.
+      - Statistical tests (Kolmogorov-Smirnov and Wilcoxon Rank Sum) are used to validate the clustering results.
-  - DBSCAN (Density-Based Spatial Clustering of Applications with Noise) and KDE (Kernel Density Estimation) were used for additional spatial analysis.
+  - **DBSCAN (Density-Based Spatial Clustering of Applications with Noise):**
+    - Identifies clusters based on data point density.
+    - Noise tolerance allows for the identification of outlier data points.
+    - Does not require the number of clusters to be predefined.
+    - Parameters used: minimum cluster size (min) = 10, maximum distance between cluster points (eps) = 15,000 meters.

 - **GIS Visualization:**
-  - Geographic Information Systems (GIS) were employed to visualize the hydrogen landscape, including production sites, consumption centers, and other attributes.
+  - **Tools:** Geographic Information Systems (GIS) were used to visualize the hydrogen landscape.
+  - **Data Visualized:** Includes production sites, consumption centers, employment data, business areas, and other attributes.
+  - **Methods:**
+    - **Kernel Density Estimation (KDE):** Identifies areas with high density of hydrogen actors.
+    - **DBSCAN Clustering:** Provides insights into the concentration and potential growth areas for the hydrogen industry.

+### Results Analysis

+- **Global Values and Concentration:** The firm-level index provided insights into the spatial concentration of hydrogen firms relative to benchmark locations.
+- **Spatial Concentration Analysis:** Identified regions with the highest levels of clustering and potential areas for hydrogen valley development.
+- **Descriptive Analysis:** Compared the hydrogen economy across different European countries and analyzed the performance across the hydrogen value chain.
+- **QGIS Visualization:** Visualized the distribution of hydrogen-related actors and the hydrogen value chain to provide a comprehensive understanding of the hydrogen economy in Europe.
+- **Value Chain Analysis:** Visualized the hydrogen value chain along different European countries to identify differences in maturity and development.

+"""

 ## Contact